jcyk/CWS/README.md

 Deng Cai and Hai Zhao, Neural Word Segmentation Learing for Chinese.
 ACL 2016.

-Lastest update！ We improved the system, the coressponding paper is going to appear at ACL2017, with source code at [this repo](https://github.com/jcyk/greedyCWS)
+### Lastest update!
+We improved the system, the corresponding paper was accepted to ACL2017, with source code at [this repo](https://github.com/jcyk/greedyCWS).

 Update! a faster implementation using dynet as backend is now available.
 ```python train.py -d``` to use the new (dynet based) version.